digitalupbelgie/up-stats/README.md

     php artisan vendor:publish --tag=upstats-views
     ```

-5. Create a route named `upstats.goback` to provide a return point when the user wants to click on the back button:
+5. Create a route named `upstats.goback` to provide a return point when the user wants to click on the back button.
+This is required.

     ```php
     Route::get('/url', function () {
         // redirect here
     })->name('upstats.goback');
+    ```

+6. To protect your routes, implement the UpStatsUser interface in your user model and import the necessary function.
+    ```php
+    public function canAccessStats(): bool {
+        // return true or false
+    }
     ```

 ## Usage